Rukiya Chekamondo

-Education
+Early life and education

-Rukiya Kulany Chekamondo obtained her Grade III Certificate in Education, in 1986, from the Institute of Teacher Education (ITEK), one of the institutions that coalesced to become Kyambogo University.
-She went on to obtain the Diploma in Secondary Education, in 1993, also from ITEK.
+Rukiya Kulany Chekamondo was born on 7 October 1965.
+She obtained her Grade III Certificate in Education in 1986 from the Institute of Teacher Education (ITEK), one of the institutions that coalesced to become Kyambogo University.
+She went on to obtain the Diploma in Secondary Education in 1993, also from ITEK.
 Her degree of Bachelor of Education in the English Language and English Literature, was obtained in 1999, from Makerere University, Uganda's oldest university, established in 1922.
 She also holds Postgraduate Diplomas in Education Planning & Management (1999), and in Guidance & Counseling (2001), both from ITEK.
 Her Master of Education degree in Language Education and English Literature was obtained in 2004 from Makerere University.

-Work experience
+Career

-She has been a teacher since she obtained her first teaching certificate in 1986.
+Chekamondo has been a teacher since she obtained her first teaching certificate in 1986.
 Between 1993 and 1995, she served a Matron, at Bilal Islamic Institute, a school in Kampala, Uganda's capital city.
 She joined politics in 2006, contesting for the Kapchorwa District, Women's Representative Constituency on the National Resistance Movement (NRM), political party ticket.
 She won, and on 1 June 2006, she was appointed Minister of State for Privatization.
 During March 2011, she lost her parliamentary seat and during May 2011, she was dropped from the cabinet in a reshuffle.

-Personal details
+Personal life

 Rukiya Chekamondo is married.
 He belongs to the National Resistance Movement political party.
 Her interests include reading, research and gender issues.